 Anneliese Burns Wilson

-Anneliese Burns Wilson has been working professionally in the dance field for over 35 years.
-Her concentration for the past 25 years has been on education.
-For the past 6 years she has been sharing her passion for education with the students of Cresskill Performing Arts.
+Anneliese Burns Wilson has been working professionally in the dance field for 40 years.
+Her concentration for the past 30 years has been on education.
 Anneliese’s career has allowed her to travel and work on 6 continents and in 40 of the 50 states; she’s still working on getting to the ones she’s missing.
 Her performance career included regional ballet companies, music videos, film, tv and regional theatre as well as being an internationally ranked competitive ballroom dancer.
 Her teaching career started at 18 and quickly moved on to her managing dance studios and then opening and running her own studio for 13 years.
-Her early training was at the School of the Garden State Ballet, The Ailey School and with top teachers in Ballet, Modern and Jazz, both in the US and abroad who continue to influence how she teaches today.
+Her early training was at the School of the Garden State Ballet, The Ailey School, and with top teachers in Ballet, Modern and Jazz, both in the US and abroad who continue to influence how she teaches today.
 Outside of the studio she spent several years designing dance and wellness programs for senior living facilities, was a teaching artist for Dancing Classrooms North Texas and has been teaching academic school teachers how to integrate dance into their classrooms since 1998.

 She is certified to teach through the Imperial Society of Teachers of Dance in London and the Pan American Teachers of Dance.
-She has been a long time member of the National Dance Council of America and the International Association of Dance Medicine and Science and has been a board member of the National Dance Foundation for the past 7 years.
+She has been a long time member of the National Dance Council of America and the International Association of Dance Medicine and Science and was the ViceChairman of National Dance Foundation 9 years, where she remains an Honorary Board Member.
 Her company, ABC for Dance, has been writing curriculum and teaching material and training teachers in dance related subjects since 1999.
-Her materials are now in use in over 1700 schools and studios worldwide.
+Her materials are now in use in over 1800 schools and studios worldwide.
 Dance Teacher Magazine, Dance Magazine and many teaching organizations use her as an expert in the field of dance education and injury prevention.
 In addition to her teaching credentials she is a fully certified pilates instructor (with 15 years experience as an Instructor Trainer) and has been trained in Muscle Activation Technique, Breast Cancer Exercise, Pre/Postnatal Exercise, Diastasis Recti Recovery, Post Menopause Exercise, Fascial Fitness, Movement for Neurological Conditions, Myofascial release, Feldenkrais Awareness Through Movement, and Hypopressive Technique.
 She loves anatomy and has been lucky enough to work with Deborah Vogel, Irene Dowd and the amazing doctors at Icahn School of Medicine’s anatomy and orthopedic departments.

 Anneliese knows that a very small percentage of students in her dance classes will pursue it as a career, but she believes that every student deserves the best training possible, so the choice is theirs to make and so that they can experience all the non dance benefits that good training provides.